cs10/sp23/lab-checkoffs.md

       - How do merge up and merge column work?
 What is the domain/range of each block?
       - What is the domain and range of the update display block?
       - Show us the output of your test block on the merge column.
 Explain why this output makes sense.

+  - lab_name: Boards
+    lab_no: 8
+    topic_file: berkeley_bjc/lists/tic-tac-toe.topic
+    questions:
+    - Why did we have variables like `Size`, `Start`, and `Display Width` when designing our board?
+What do they do?
+    - Explain an advantage of using an underlying board structure when designing a game.
+    - Show your working board game by moving the sprite around the board and clicking to place bugs.

+  - lab_name: Trees and Fractals
+    lab_no: 9
+    topic_file: berkeley_bjc/recur/recursion-trees-fractals.topic
+    questions:
+      - Why is it important that the inputs to a recursive call be smaller than the original inputs to the function?
+      - Why is it important that the sprite face the same direction at the end of a recursive function as it faced initially?
+      - What defines a recursive block?
+What are the two necessary “cases” that a recursive block must consider?
+Name and define them.
+      - Please show me your `snowflake` block.
+      - Please show me your `crazy-tree` block.

 ---
 # Lab Check-Offs